bookieio/Bookie/docs/index.rst

 ----------------
 - Open source!
 - Imports from Delicious.com and Google Bookmarks
-- Google Chrome extension
+- Google Chrome extension (Firefox in development)
-- Bookmarklet for other browsers
+- Bookmarklet for other browsers (mobile devices)
-- Store page content and fulltext search
+- Store page content and fulltext searches it
 - Support for Sqlite, MySQL, and Postgresql
-- *Disabled* Mobile view powered by JQuery Mobile
+- Mobile friendly responsive layout

 See the features_ page for full length details.